-Council has engaged specialist consultants to assist in the consultation and planning of the Camden Town Centre Review, implementation of a Work Health & Safety framework and the planning and design of the new central administration building.
+Council has engaged specialist consultants to assist in the consultation and planning of the Camden Town Centre Review, implementation of a Work Health & Safety framework.
 Council has also required specialist consultancy and legal advice on a number of governance, development and compliance matters.
 Costs associated with these matters have been included in the expenditure totals above.